See the catalog for information regarding program requirements.

-Microelectronics Technology - Degree Options
+Microelectronics Technology AAS

 The traditional MT degree.
 This has been offered since 1995 and is well recognized in the industry.
 Most students in the program get this degree.
 Graduates are trained to work in the many local fabs as equipment or maintenance technicians, performing preventative and corrective maintenance and repair on the complex process equipment used in the manufacture of integrated circuits and solar cells.
 Equipment includes physical and chemical vapor deposition systems, plasma and wet etch systems, ion implantation, diffusion furnaces, planarization systems, etc.

 The foundation of the program is three terms of analog circuit analysis covering DC and AC passive devices such as resistors, capacitors and inductors, and also active devices such as diodes, transistors and op-amps.
 The foundation also includes two terms of digital electronics.
 The second year applies those concepts to actual fab equipment such as vacuum technology, plasma technology, with a three term sequence working into the inter-related systems of process equipment.
 The second year also has courses focused on semiconductor processes and quality control methods used in the industry.

 The program requires college algebra as well as statistics, three terms of algebra based physics, two terms of chemistry, technical writing, and two terms of business communications.

 MT AAS option in Solar Voltaic Manufacturing

 This degree option was added in 2008 with the arrival of the solar photo voltaic (PV) manufacturing industry to the Portland area.
 Some PV processes are extremely similar to those used for integrated circuit manufacturing.
 The overall processing is simpler, but the equipment tends to be of a much larger industrial scale.
 This puts greater emphasis on equipment systems and maintenance with some differences in automation technology.